 His clients frequently compliment his ability to mimic their tone in writing or help them create an online voice that fits them perfectly.
 He also has the exceptional ability to take massive amounts of information, extracting the most important data points and organizing them into engaging content that is easy to follow and understand.

-In addition to his specialties, David also writes and edits user guides, white papers, training guides, video scripts, case studies, product descriptions, press releases and anything else his clients ask of him.
+In addition to his specialties, David also writes and edits user guides, white papers, training guides, video scripts, product descriptions, press releases and anything else his clients ask of him.
 Plus, he’s written a novel, several children’s stories and a handful of short stories.
 In short, if it has words, he can write it.